 Gary Kraftsow, MA, E-RYT 500, has been a pioneer in the transmission of yoga for health, healing, and personal transformation for more than 30 years.
 He studied the teaching of Saiva Siddhanta with well-known mystic and scholar V.A.
 Devasenapathi and the science of yoga with T.K.V.
-Desikachar, son of Krishnamacharya, the father of modern yoga.
-Gary is the founder of the American Viniyoga Institute (AVI) and is the author of Yoga for Wellness and Yoga for Transformation.
+Desikachar, son of Krishnamacharya.
+Gary is the founder of the American Viniyoga Institute (AVI) and the author of Yoga for Wellness and Yoga for Transformation.
 He has created DVDs including Viniyoga Therapy for Low Back, Sacrum, and Hips and Viniyoga Therapy for Anxiety.

 1440: What inspired you to pursue the study of yoga therapy as a way to heal physical and psychological ailments?